NikolaiNielsen/Bachelor/README.md

 Lattice plotting
 - [ ] Step-by-step of the program
-- [ ] Considerations with regards to "pretty" plotting
+- [ ] Considerations with regards to "pretty" plotting (gridlines, limiting plot box, rotating lattices)
-      - [ ] Grid lines
-      - [ ] limiting to plot box
-      - [ ] rotating lattices to properly fit plot box

 Reciprocal lattice and scattering
 - [ ] Theory on reciprocal lattice (and lattice planes)